pj-paul/guardianpuz/README.md

 * [unidecode](https://pypi.org/project/Unidecode/) - `pip install unidecode`
 * [numpy](https://www.scipy.org/install.html) - `pip install numpy`

-## Installation
+## Installation and Usage
 1. Make sure the requirements listed above are fulfilled.
 2. Clone or download this repo.
 See the green 'Clone or Download' button above.
-3. Run the cloned/downloaded `guardianpuz.py` file as per usage instructions below.
+3. `cd` into cloned/downloaded directory, and invoke `guardianpuz.py` file as per usage instructions below.

-## Usage
+### Usage

+`cd` into the location where the project directory was downloaded.
+So, if the files were downloaded into ~/Documents, in your terminal run the command
+`cd ~/Documents/guardianpuz` to enter the project directory.

+Then invoke the main guardian function as per instructions below.

 `python guardianpuz.py  --type=TYPE --number=XXXX`